Last Updated on 25/08/2025

 a.
 Identifying the Best Platforms for B2B Lead Generation

 There are over 200 social media platforms, but not all will be worth your lead generation effort.
 Though every medium has unique advantages, ideally, choose only a few platforms.
-These will be the social media channels where your prospects spend most of their time.

 The 336 million active users make the platform a gold mine for focusing on thought leadership, trend tracking, and real-time engagement.
 You can stay on top of emerging trends, follow relevant industry hashtags, and grow your brand visibility through X.